Beanminchild/BangAtHome/README.md

 ## What R Bangs?

 Bangs! are a really neat way of searching the internet made by DuckDuckGo.
 They work by having a set list of mappings that allow you to type "!" followed by the first letter or two of a site and BANG it takes you to that site.
-The real neat thing is you can appeand queries to the end of the bangs so you can actually search within the site your naviagating to directly from the bang search!
+The real neat thing is you can append queries to the end of the bangs so you can actually search within the site your naviagating to directly from the bang search!

 Example: say i want to search for Coffee Cups on amazon.
-Instead of needing to click to open a browser type in amazon then in amazon search for coffee cups i can simply open the Bang@Home File type !a coffee cups... and it will take me directly search amazon for coffee cups!
+Instead of needing to click to open a browser, type in amazon, then in amazon search for coffee cups,  I can simply open the Bang@Home File type "!a coffee cups" ... and it will  directly search amazon for coffee cups!

 Heres More: